 The niche could be related to fashion, DIY, motherhood, fitness, cooking, and so on.
 It would also be a smart idea to niche down at first, meaning, if you want to make fashion-related content, narrow it down to a concrete style: it could be street fashion, second-hand clothing, vintage, etc. Doing that will help you reach followers who actually care about your content and are excited about your new posts because they are interested in the exact theme that you are posting about.

-It would be best if you could find a niche that doesn’t get much cover yet.
-If you start with something where competition is already quite tight, it will be a bit difficult to stand out from the big Instagram influencer accounts.
+It would be best if you could find a niche that doesn’t get much coverage yet.
+If you start with something where competition is already quite tight, it will be a bit difficult to stand out from all the other accounts.
 So try to stay completely yourself and not copy or imitate anyone!
 On Promoty, we have seen that content creators who are the most authentic and real definitely grow the fastest!

-Considering your niche, think about the target group you want to reach – the age, gender, location, their interests, etc. If you define it precisely enough, it will be easier for you to reach out to an accurate audience!
+Considering your niche, think about the target audience you want to reach – the age, gender, location, interests, etc. If you define it precisely enough, it will be easier for you to reach out to an accurate audience!

 Liza Lind (@lizalindd) x Wolt collaboration photo

 There are so many social media platforms in the world – Instagram is not the only one!
-The second step for you is to choose a platform considered your skill base:
+The second step for you is to choose a platform considering your skills and interests:

 • If you are interested in taking photos, editing them, and creating short videos, Instagram would be a great place for you;